Runaway greenhouse effect: Distant future

-According to the astrobiologists Peter Ward and Donald Brownlee in their book The Life and Death of Planet Earth, the current loss rate is approximately one millimeter of ocean per million years, but the rate is gradually accelerating, as the sun gets warmer, to perhaps as fast as one millimeter every 1000 years.
 Ward and Brownlee predict that there will be two variations of the future warming feedback: the "moist greenhouse" in which water vapor dominates the troposphere and starts to accumulate in the stratosphere and the "runaway greenhouse" in which water vapor becomes a dominant component of the atmosphere such that the Earth starts to undergo rapid warming, which could send its surface temperature to over 900 °C, causing its entire surface to melt and killing all life, perhaps about three billion years from now.
 In both cases, the moist and runaway greenhouse states the loss of oceans will turn the Earth into a primarily-desert world.
 The only water left on the planet would be in a few evaporating ponds scattered near the poles as well as huge salt flats around what was once the ocean floor, much like the Atacama Desert in Chile or Badwater Basin in Death Valley.
 The small reservoirs of water may allow life to remain for a few billion more years.

 As the Sun brightens, CO2 levels should decrease due to an increase of activity in the carbon-silicate cycle corresponding to the increase of temperature.
 That would mitigate some of the heating Earth would experience because of the Sun's increase in brightness.
 Eventually, however, as the water escapes, the carbon cycle will cease as plate tectonics come to a halt because of the need for water as a lubricant for tectonic activity.

+Runaway refrigerator effect

+Mars and Earth during the Cryogenian period may have experienced the opposite of a runaway greenhouse effect: a runaway refrigerator effect.
+Through this effect, a runaway feedback process may have removed much carbon dioxide and water vapor from the atmosphere and cooled the planet.
+Water condenses on the surface, leading to carbon dioxide dissolving and chemically binding to minerals.
+This reduced the greenhouse effect, lowering the temperature and causing more water to condense.
+The result was lower temperatures, with water being frozen as subsurface permafrost, leaving only a thin atmosphere.
+In addition, ice and snow are far more reflective than open water, with an albedo of 50-70% and 85% respectively.
+This means that as a planet's temperature decreases and more of its water freezes, its ability to absorb light is reduced, which in turn makes it even colder, creating a positive feedback loop.
+This effect, combined with the decrease in heat-retaining clouds and vapor, becomes runaway once snow and ice coverage reach a certain threshold (within 30 degrees of the equator), plunging the planet into a stable snowball state.